Patient Frequently Asked Questions

 ArrowForward

-TAF applies grant-based limits to drug copayments in a small number of its disease programs where there is high variability in patient out-of-pocket costs.
+TAF applies grant-based limits to prescription drug copayments in a small number of its disease programs where there is high variability in patient out-of-pocket costs.
 Grant-based limits allow TAF to help as many patients as possible access the treatment they need.

 ArrowForward